 The Royal British Legion and Daily Star who sensationalised the initial poppy-decimating story (as they would have it) were clearly ignorant of the game’s depths and intentions, but to wish war veterans dead was perhaps a tad excessive, no?

 Already incensed, had they latched onto the origins of the (elaborated) one-liner they might have fatally choked on their sense of outrage.
-‘I Wish Them All Dead‘ is in fact the title of a track from British alternative rock band, The Wonder Stuff’s 1993 album, ‘Construction For The Modern Idiot’.
+‘I Wish Them All Dead‘ is, in fact, the title of a track from British alternative rock band, The Wonder Stuff’s 1993 album, ‘Construction For The Modern Idiot’.
 It’s a heart-warming sweary tirade against paedophiles, and the North American Man/Boy Love Association in particular.
-In it the band advocate the use of “any weapon you like” to dispatch the people involved in the such practices.
+In it the band advocate the use of “any weapon you like” to dispatch the people involved in such practices.
 For good measure, the lyrics are fleshed out with an appetite for “cancerous decay” that “puts an end to their days”.

 In the November 1993 edition of Q Magazine, The Wonder Stuff’s vocalist and guitarist, Miles Hunt, reflects on the song’s animus:-